The roots of homophobia are fear. Fear and more fear.

 Meaning

 “The roots of homophobia are fear.
 Fear and more fear.” presents a viewpoint centered on courage.
-It implies that courage appears in moments of uncertainty and encourages us to remember that small acts of bravery matter.
+It implies that true strength is revealed in difficulty and encourages us to remember that small acts of bravery matter.

 Theme